D4RKH0R1Z0N/Noctechaosatanism/README.md

 Note: Definition of Satan used here is not the "Devil" or "Evil Entity" but as the Self and A symbol of Freedom, and viewing one as their own god, worsphing themself and in an Athestic point of view, no rituals or black magic but focused on self-improvement.
 Not a religion but a group of philosophical and ideological beliefs.

 [ !
 Philosophical Idea, Under Development ! ]

+Rules -

+1. Put yourself before others
+2. Stop caring for other people
+3. Get rid of religious beliefs, ethics and morals, empathy, emotional attachement, all emotions like love, happiness, sadness, and only have neutral/idle expressions and anger
+4. Control your laughter, think before your speak, think before you act, only agree to something that benifits you
+5. Break rules and get away with it if possible
+6. Develop Nihilism, Machiavellianism, Narcissism, Stoicism, and Atheism
+7. Engage in Manipulative, Deceptive practices, be careful and never get caught, have two faces, where the outside one is where you are a good person, and inside what you really are (like a psychopath...), focus on self-benefit always